-An emphasis area reflects a group of courses with an area of professional and theoretical focus such as career, college counseling, gerontology, and clinical mental health counseling.
+An emphasis area reflects a group of courses with an area of professional and theoretical focus such as career counseling, college counseling, gerontological counseling, clinical mental health counseling and school counseling.
 In addition to your specialization, you may choose an area of emphasis to broaden your expertise.
 There will be between 2-4 additional courses required as well as fieldwork related to that emphasis.